The KdPrint macro sends a message to the kernel debugger.

 KdPrint is identical to the DbgPrint routine in code that is compiled for a debug configuration.
 This routine has no effect if compiled for a release configuration.
 Only kernel-mode drivers can call the KdPrint routine.

+In Microsoft Windows Server 2003 and earlier versions of Windows, the DbgPrint routine sends a message to the kernel debugger.
 In Windows Vista and later versions of Windows, KdPrint sends a message only if certain conditions apply.
 Specifically, it behaves like KdPrintEx with the DEFAULT component and a message importance level of DPFLTR_INFO_LEVEL.
 In other words, the following two function calls are identical:

 KdPrint (( Format, arguments )) KdPrintEx (( DPFLTR_DEFAULT_ID, DPFLTR_INFO_LEVEL, Format, arguments ))